MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba_sendrnidv2.md

 #### - hbaPortWWN [in]

 Contains a 64-bit worldwide name (WWN) that uniquely identifies a port from which the RNID command is issued.
 For a discussion of worldwide names, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

-#### - destWWN [in]

-Contains a WWN for the destination port on the fabric configuration server that will provide the node identification data.

-#### - destFCID [in]

-Contains the fibre channel identifier of the destination port specified by <i>destWWN. </i>If no fibre channel identifier for the destination port is available, the caller should set this member to 0.

-#### - RspBufferSize [in, out]

-On input, indicates the size, in bytes, of the buffer pointed to by <i>pRspBuffer</i>.
-On return, this member indicates the size, in bytes, of the response data.

 ## -returns